-Jay is a Partner at Kizzia Johnson specializing in all areas of intellectual property and technology law and is the Chair of this Practice Area.
-He routinely handles a diverse array of matters in connection with patents, trade secrets, trademarks and other technology-related legal rights.
-Jay is a recognized leader in the Dallas community and the North Texas region.
+Jay was a Partner at Kizzia Johnson specializing in all areas of intellectual property and technology law and was the Chair of this Practice Area.
+He routinely handled a diverse array of matters in connection with patents, trade secrets, trademarks and other technology-related legal rights.
+Jay was a recognized leader in the Dallas community and the North Texas region.
 He has served as Chairman of the North Dallas Chamber of Commerce and has been recognized as a “Texas Super Lawyer” by Texas Monthly and Law & Politics Magazine.

-EXPERIENCE Jay has broad experience in intellectual property disputes and litigation including patent infringement lawsuits as well as enforcement of trade secrets and other intellectual property rights.
-He is also experienced in patent and trademark prosecution, and intellectual property transactional work involving negotiating and structuring deals, drafting agreements, licensing, providing intellectual property opinions, and performing due diligence investigations.
+EXPERIENCE Jay had broad experience in intellectual property disputes and litigation including patent infringement lawsuits as well as enforcement of trade secrets and other intellectual property rights.
+He was also experienced in patent and trademark prosecution, and intellectual property transactional work involving negotiating and structuring deals, drafting agreements, licensing, providing intellectual property opinions, and performing due diligence investigations.